sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 In this lab, you will learn and perform:
 - Introduction to Code Scanning
 - What is CodeQL and how is it different from other static analysis tools?
-- Task 1: Turn on the default setup on a Python repository and view results
+- Task 1: Turn on the default setup on a Python repository
-- Task 2: Turn on advanced setup on a Java repository.
-Customize the scan and view results
+- Task 2: Turn on advanced setup on a Java repository
 - Task 3: Add some vulnerable code via a pull request and view the scan results in the PR
 - Task 4: CodeQL Query Operations in Visual Studio